 Does it matter what someone’s boss is worried about?

 When it comes to sales, yes it does.
 Decision-makers may not necessarily have their own budget, so a proposal may need to go further up for approval.
 In that case, you need to know whether this is something that will get a senior leader interested, and therefore approve the budget.
 Providing it’s a priority or immediate concern to those in positions of authority, then it should make it easier to secure a budget.

 #4: What challenges has Covid-19 caused?

 For many companies, that’s where the challenges are coming from.
 As clients struggle, budgets have shrunk or vanished, and sales pipelines have dried up.
-Businesses need help getting sales leads back in the pipeline, so for some this is a golden opportunity to prove value and support the growth of their clients.
+Businesses need help getting sales leads back in the pipeline.
+For some, this is a golden opportunity to prove value and support the growth of their clients.

 In other cases, with companies struggling, new suppliers need to be sourced, which is another unexpected growth area following the impact of Covid-19.